-The spectacular South American Iguazu Falls, which are often compared to the great North American Niagara Falls, are considered a UNESCO World Natural Heritage Site.
+The spectacular South American Iguazu Falls, which are located along the border of Brazil and Argentina, are considered a UNESCO World Natural Heritage Site.
 These falls are much taller (or longer, however you want to look at it) than Niagara Falls, and are nearly four times as wide, with an impressive 275 different cascades and individual waterfalls plunging down about 270 feet into the gorge below.
 The falls stretch out along a vast, crescent-shaped cliff for two and a half miles along the Iguazu River.
 If you visit Iguazu Falls—which formed from a volcanic eruption leaving a massive crack in the earth—during South America's rainy season (between the months of November and March), you'll be lucky enough to watch the water flowing over the falls at a rate of up to a whopping 450,000 cubic feet per second; that's a lot of water flowing down very quickly!
 Normally, the water plummets downward at a rate slightly above 550 cubic feet per second, which is still a sight very impressive and stunning to behold.

 However, this description and these details really do nothing to encapsulate the amazing vision, sound, and experience of actually visiting the Iguazu Falls for yourself.
 As mentioned, there are nearly 300 different cascades and waterfalls separated by a number of "islands" that comprise Iguazu Falls, most notably Gargantua del Diablo, known as the Devil's Throat, best viewed from the Brazilian side of the falls, which features a very high, 100-foot spray continuously shooting up over its falls, along with a striking rainbow.
 Other very popular falls within Iguazu Falls include Bernabe Mendez, Bossetti, and San Martin, among many others.